DanteHealy/Thinking_Hats/README.md

 ## UX
 There are numerous people who are struggling with uncertainty due to new challenges.
 Brought about in part by the current Covid-impacted environment and causing distress from lack of clarity.
 This framework has proven to be effective in all areas of life because it guides people to think holistically about their problems from multiple different angles when attempting to solve their problems.
-Most people tend to have one dominant way of thinking, but the Six Thinking Hats method encourages people to exercise multiple perspective when looking at a problem.
+Most people tend to have one dominant way of thinking, but the Six Thinking Hats method encourages people to exercise multiple views when looking at a problem.
 Each hat is a metaphor for a different perspective which will support the to focus on a single thing at a time before bringing everything together.
-All videos guiding the user are as brief as possible whilst being comprehensive and are between 1-3 minutes in duration.
+All the videos which guide the user are as brief whilst being comprehensive as possible and are between 1-3 minutes in duration.

-The user story envisaged is framed as follows:
+##### The user story envisaged is ss follows:
 As a person struggling with uncertainty, I want to learn how to think effectively and apply this to solve any difficult problems I encounter.
 I want to enhance my quality of life by finding clarity through creating comprehensive solutions to enable decisions which I can confidently take action on.
-I want to be guided through an effective process, be able to record my ideas and get a report that gives me a record of my thought process at the end.
+I want to be guided through an effective process, be able to record my ideas and get a report that gives me a record of my thoughts and conclusions at the end.

 ## The Home page
 The Landing Page provides a brief overview video at the top with an accordion at the bottom containing a visual cheat sheet and transcript.